antmicro/topwrap/docs/source/description_files.md

 name: AXI4Stream
 port_prefix: AXIS
 signals:
+    # convention assumes the AXI Stream transmitter (master) perspective
     required:
-        - TVALID
-        - TDATA
-        - TLAST
-        - TREADY
+        out:
+            TVALID: tvalid
+            TDATA: tdata
+            TLAST: tlast
+        in:
+            TREADY: tready
     optional:
-        - TID
-        - TDEST
-        - TKEEP
-        - TSTRB
-        - TUSER
+        out:
+            TID: tid
+            TDEST: tdest
+            TKEEP: tkeep
+            TSTRB: tstrb
+            TUSER: tuser
+            TWAKEUP: twakeup
 ```

 The name of an interface has to be unique.
 We also specify a prefix which will be used as a shortened identifier.
+Signals are either required or optional.
+Their direction is described from the the perspective of master (i.e. directionality of signals in the slave is flipped) - note that clock and reset are not included as these are usually inputs in both master and slave so they're not supported in interface specification.
+These distinctions are used when an option to check if all mandatory signals are present is enabled and when parsing an IP core with `topwrap parse` (not all required signals must necessarily be present but it's taken into account).
+Every signal is a key-value pair, where the key is a generic signal name (usually from interface specification) and value is a regex that is used to pair the generic name with a concrete signal name in the RTL source when using `topwrap parse`.
+This pairing is performed on signal names that are transformed to lowercase and have a common prefix of an interface they belong to removed.
+If a regexp occurs in such transformed signal name anywhere, that name is paired with the generic name.
+Since this occurs on names that have all characters in lowercase, regex must be written in lowercase as well.